Food

 bed, most puppies soon learn to sleep through the entire night.

-Old-fashioned house training methods tell us to grab the puppy, show him
+How to deal with mistakes Old-fashioned house training methods tell us to grab the puppy, show him

 the mess and punish him.
 This is not necessary and probably harmful.